As Australians living in USA, Thanksgiving is kind of awkward for us.

 Eat, eat, eat

 Rhode Island actually has a great foodie scene.
-In Providence, Federal Hill is a hotspot for Italian cuisine, and the downtown area has a surprising number of amazing restaurants (I put together a list of my faves in this post).
+In Providence, Federal Hill is a hotspot for Italian cuisine, and the downtown area has a surprising number of amazing restaurants.

 Newport is known for its seafood.
 Here you can find a huge choice of restaurants serving lobster, clams, fish, and oysters.
 We visited the Castle Hill Inn restaurant for lunch, which has an amazing view over the ocean and is known for its seafood dishes (though I had the veggie risotto, which was also amazing).